Sieve weights and their smoothings: Contour integration

-As we will see, the quantity $H_N$ is related to the total order of a the poles we have picked up from the first $N$ contour shiftings.
+\begin{rem} We must have that $H_N\ge N$ if $(\bs I,\bs h,d)$ is an admissible type of level $N$.
+We will see that the quantity $H_N$ is related to the total order of a the poles we have picked up from the first $N$ contour shiftings.
 We further note that, in the notation of Section \ref{combinatorial}, it can be written as